pwwang/pdtypes/README.md

 # pdtypes

-Show data types for pandas data frames in terminal and notebooks
+Show data types for pandas data frames in terminal and notebooks by monkey-patching pandas formatters

 | Turn this | into |
 | --------- | ---- |